ihmcroboticsdocs/ihmcroboticsdocs.github.io/README.md

 How to publish changes onto the website:
 - Commit and push all local changes to GitHub
 - cd into the website directory (w the package.json file) of the repo
+- To generate the html files:
+yarn run build
 - Run this script from the command-line:
   GIT_USER=<GIT_USER> \
   CURRENT_BRANCH=master \